cesium132dot9/neetcode/notes.md

 ## Group Anagrams:
-Converted words into tuples which contained letters and the letter's number of occurance.
+Converted words into tuples which contained letters and the letter's number of occurence.
 Stored this tuple as a key in a dictionary/hashmap for easy lookup.
 Returned only the values of the hashmap.
 ### Python:
 - `sorted()` returns a list
 - Creating the key tuple